-- REA 1213 Reading Improvement.
+- EPY 0113 Reading Improvement.
+This course is designed for students whose lack of reading ability is a barrier to academic success.
+Vocabulary building, improved comprehension and study skills necessary to cope with the quantity and quality of reading required of a college student are presented.
+This course is taken in conjunction with ENG 0113.
+Three semester hours (nontransfer). - EPY 1213 Developmental Reading Improvement of Study.
 This course is designed to help students improve their reading skills in both speed and comprehension and to develop their study skills.
-Three semester hours - EDU 1310 Orientation.
+Three semester hours. - EPY 1310 Orientation.
 Offered first semester on the Perkinston Campus.
 Testing in study and library skills is required of all entering freshmen.
 Students whose scores show deficiencies are encouraged to enroll in the course.
 The course emphasizes independent study, programmed instruction, and small group instruction and is open to all students.
 Non-credit.

-- PSY 1513 General Psychology.
+- EPY 1513 General Psychology.
 This course is designed to give the student a broad understanding of man's development from birth.
 A study of the motivating factors of human behavior is emphasized.
-Three semester hours. - EDU 1613 Introduction to Education.
+Three semester hours. - EPY 1613 Introduction to Education.
 The purpose of this course is to give the student a view of the entire field of education, which will serve as a background for more specialized courses.
 Three semester hours. - EPY 2513 Child Psychology (Human Growth and Development I).
 This is a study of the development of the child from the prenatal period through adolesence, including the physical, mental and social characteristics of the preschool child, and the major problems in child development.
 Prerequisite: EPY 1513.
-Three semester hours. - PSY 2553 Psychology of Personal Adjustment.
+Three semester hours. - EPY 2553 Psychology of Personal Adjustment.
 This course provides for the exploring of personal meanings and values.
 Its focus is on life experience, and is intended to assist individuals in being genuine with themselves, recognizing their innermost feelings, and sharing their feelings and insights.
 Three semester hours.